darkawesome/blog/content/blog/contact.md

   - Ubuntu
 draft: False
 ---
-I am Darkawesome, I live somewhere in America.
-I am a systems admin by hobby and I love computers
+I am Darkawesome, I am a jack of all trades.
+A master of none, but often times better than a master of one.
 <!--more-->

 Github : Darkawesome

 ## How to reach me?
     IRC: Banana-Prince @ libera.chat
     The email address on my job application